-This report is intended to complement ASUR's Annual Financial Statements for 2019, which contain in-depth information on the financial performance of ASUR during the period in question.
+This report is intended to complement ASUR's Annual Financial Statements and communications to the stock-market authorities of Mexico and the United States of America for 2020, which contain in-depth information on the financial performance of ASUR during the period in question.
 It will therefore focus in particular on social and environmental matters without including detailed financial data, except insofar as they relate to the standard disclosures contained in the company profile (Section 2) and to economic performance indicators (Section 8).

-The environmental performance indicators mentioned in Section 6 include data from the Group's nine airports in Mexico only.
+The environmental performance indicators mentioned in Section 6 include data from the Group's nine airports in Mexico only, which in 2020 represent approximately 71% of the company's total revenues.
 All other indicators refer to the nine airports, the company's head offices in Mexico City and other company subsidiaries in Mexico, as described in Section 2.4.